Stagecoach Group: 2000s

+2010s

 In October 2010, Stagecoach expanded further by re-acquiring East London and Selkent, Stagecoach's former London bus operations.
-In August 2011, Stagecoach sold its Manchester Metrolink concession to RATP Group halfway through its ten-year contract to operate the network.
+During August 2011, Stagecoach sold its Manchester Metrolink concession to RATP Group halfway through its ten-year contract to operate the network.
 In December 2013, Stagecoach bought King's Lynn based Norfolk Green.
-In March 2015, Virgin Trains East Coast, in which Stagecoach held a 90% shareholding, commenced operating the InterCity East Coast franchise.
-The franchise was terminated on 23 June 2018 after it was revealed that Stagecoach had overbid.
+During March 2015, Virgin Trains East Coast, in which Stagecoach held a 90% shareholding, commenced operating the InterCity East Coast franchise.
+The East Coast franchise was terminated on 23 June 2018 after it was revealed that Stagecoach had overbid and were thus unable to make the agreed franchise payments.

-In December 2018, it was announced that private equity house, Variant would acquire Stagecoach Group's US division for $271 million.
-The sale was completed in April 2019.
+During December 2018, it was announced that private equity house Variant would acquire Stagecoach Group's US division in exchange for $271 million; the sale was completed in April 2019.

 In April 2019, Stagecoach was disqualified from participating in three rail franchise competitions by the Department for Transport after it submitted non-compliant bids for the East Midlands, South Eastern and West Coast Partnership franchises.
+One month later, the company announced that it would legally challenge the disqualification.

+2020s

-A new set of liveries were introduced in February 2020 for British bus operations.
-Three colour schemes were to be used to reduce customer confusion:
+The Stagecoach Group rebranded its operations again in February 2020, with a new simplified 'beachball' logo introduced and a new set of liveries introduced for regional bus fleets.
+Three individual colour schemes were initially developed to distinguish bus services: